Customer Service

 Hip Pocket Workwear & Safety reserves the right to modify or change our Privacy Policy at any time without notice while maintaining our compliance with the Privacy Act.
 We recommend you check back regularly to read any changes.

-The last update to this document was 22 December 2025.
+The last update to this document was 22 December 2025.8.
+Accessing and Correcting Personal Information

 You may contact us at any time to request access to the personal information that we hold about you and/or to make corrections to that information.
 See section 10 below for contact details.